kumarvna/terraform-azurerm-static-website-cdn/README.md

 ## Adding TAG's to your Azure resources

 Use tags to organize your Azure resources and management hierarchy.
-You apply tags to your Azure resources, resource groups, and subscriptions to logically organize them into a taxonomy.
+You can apply tags to your Azure resources, resource groups, and subscriptions to logically organize them into a taxonomy.
 Each tag consists of a name and a value pair.
 For example, you can apply the name "Environment" and the value "Production" to all the resources in production.
-You can manage these as variables directly or using `variables.tf` as well.
+You can manage these values variables directly or mapping as a variable using `variables.tf`.

 All network resources which support tagging can be tagged by specifying key-values in argument `tags`.
 Tag Name is added automatically on all resources.
-For eg, you can specify `tags` like this as per your environment:
+For example, you can specify `tags` like this as per environment:

 ```
 module "static-website-cdn" {